 Stroke Test: Talk, Wave, Smile

-The F.A.S.T. test helps spot symptoms.
+The F.A.S.T. test helps spot symptoms of stroke.
 It stands for:

 Face.
 Ask for a smile.
 Does one side droop?

 Arms.
 When raised, does one side drift down?